(peg AP ta nib)

 Respiratory: Bronchitis (6% to 10%), pleural effusion (1% to 5%)

-<1% (Limited to important or life-threatening): Anaphylactoid reaction, anaphylaxis, angioedema, blindness, choroidal detachment, colonic polyps, decreased white blood cell count, dysphagia, giant-cell arteritis, hematochezia, hemoptysis, hemorrhage, hypersensitivity, iatrogenic traumatic cataract, immune thrombocytopenia, intracranial hemorrhage, iridocyclitis, iritis, loss of consciousness, mass (pulmonary), neuritis, non-small-cell lung carcinoma (adenocarcinoma), obstructive pulmonary disease, ocular hyperemia, prolonged partial thromboplastin time, pulmonary hemorrhage, retinal detachment, retinal hole without detachment, sprue-like symptoms, subretinal neovascularization, syncope, uveitis (intermediate)
+<1% (Limited to important or life-threatening): Accidental injury, anaphylactoid reaction, anaphylaxis, angioedema, arthropathy, blindness, choroidal detachment, colonic polyps, decreased white blood cell count, dysphagia, feeling abnormal, foreign body sensation of eye, giant-cell arteritis, hematochezia, hemoptysis, hemorrhage, iatrogenic traumatic cataracts, immune thrombocytopenia, increased heart rate, inflammation, intracranial hemorrhage, iridocyclitis, iritis, loss of consciousness, mass (pulmonary), musculoskeletal chest pain, myalgia, neuritis, non-small-cell lung carcinoma (adenocarcinoma), obstructive pulmonary disease, ocular hyperemia, pain, pain at injection site, prolonged partial thromboplastin time, pulmonary disease, pulmonary hemorrhage, retinal detachment, retinal hole without detachment, sclera disease, skin rash, sprue-like symptoms, subretinal neovascularization, syncope, tremor, urticaria, uveitis (intermediate)

 Concerns related to adverse effects:

 • Endophthalmitis/retinal detachment: Intravitreous injections are associated with endophthalmitis.
 Proper aseptic injection techniques should be used and patients should be instructed to report any signs of infection (eg, eye pain or redness, photophobia, blurred vision) immediately.
 Retinal detachment and iatrogenic traumatic cataract have been reported.